-More specifically, while Gibbs remains influential in Canada, Australia and Hong Kong and was followed in the recent International Bank of Azerbaijan case in the U.K.,7 Judge Glenn pointed out the rule's "seeming incongruence with the . . .
+More specifically, while Gibbs remains influential in Canada, Australia and Hong Kong and was followed in the recent International Bank of Azerbaijan case in the U.K., Judge Glenn pointed out the rule's "seeming incongruence with the . . .
 Model Law and a broad consensus of international insolvency practitioners and jurists."8

 Judge Glenn contrasted Gibbs with another 19th-century case, Canada Southern Railroad. v.
-Gebhard.9 The U.S. Supreme Court's reasoning in Gebhard was consistent with the reasoning provided by the Supreme Court of Singapore's Justice Kannan Ramesh in his opinion in Pacific Andes Resources Development Ltd, cited with approval by Judge Glenn.10 Judge Glenn explained that in Justice Ramesh's opinion, "parties to a contractual relationship governed by the law of a jurisdiction Judge Glenn ultimately found that the Gibbs rule is incompatible with modern international insolvency law and the modified universalism favored by the UNCITRAL Model Law and Chapter 15. adhering to the Gibbs rule should be attributed with the expectation that their claims might be discharged in proceedings in a jurisdiction where the debtor has an established connection based on residence or ties of business."11
+Gebhard.
+The U.S. Supreme Court's reasoning in Gebhard was consistent with the reasoning provided by the Supreme Court of Singapore's Justice Kannan Ramesh in his opinion in Pacific Andes Resources Development Ltd, cited with approval by Judge Glenn.10 Judge Glenn explained that in Justice Ramesh's opinion, "parties to a contractual relationship governed by the law of a jurisdiction adhering to the Gibbs rule should be attributed with the expectation that their claims might be discharged in proceedings in a jurisdiction where the debtor has an established connection based on residence or ties of business."11